Ryan Borucki: Minor leagues

+Major league

 On June 26, 2018, the Blue Jays recalled Borucki from Buffalo.
 He made his Major League debut that night at Minute Maid Park against the Astros, taking a loss after allowing two runs on six hits over six innings with three strikeouts.
 Borucki became the twelfth pitcher in franchise history to throw at least six innings and allow two or fewer runs in his debut, and the first to do so since Zach Stewart in 2011.
 Borucki made his first start at Rogers Centre on July 2 against the Detroit Tigers, allowing two runs over seven innings with eight strikeouts, which tied him with Roy Halladay for the second-most strikeouts for a Blue Jays' pitcher in a home debut.
 On July 14, Borucki was optioned to the minors.
 He was recalled again on July 24.
 On August 3, Borucki earned his first major league win when he threw eight innings and allowed one unearned run in Toronto's 7–2 victory against the Seattle Mariners.
 Borucki finished the 2018 season with a 4–6 record and a 3.87 ERA over seventeen starts, eleven of which were quality starts, the most of any American League rookie that year.
 On December 5, the Toronto chapter of the Baseball Writers' Association of America voted Borucki the Blue Jays' Rookie of the Year for 2018.

 Borucki missed the first half of the 2019 season after suffering from elbow inflammation, which was later identified as a bone spur, during spring training.
 He made his season debut on July 22, allowing four runs (two earned) and striking out three over 42/3 innings in a loss to Cleveland.
 After making two starts, Borucki returned to the injured list on July 31.
 On August 9, it was announced that he underwent surgery to remove bone spurs from his left arm and would miss the remainder of the season.

 As the COVID-19-shortened 2020 Major League season began in late July, Borucki failed to make the Blue Jays' 30-man Opening Day roster.
 He was beat out by rookie Anthony Kay for the final spot in the team's starting rotation.
 However, he was soon activated on July 27 and added to the team's bullpen.
 He made his season debut that night, pitching 11/3 scoreless innings and earning the win against the Washington Nationals.
 With the 2020 Toronto Blue Jays, Borucki appeared in 21 games, compiling a 1–1 record with 2.70 ERA and 21 strikeouts in 16.2 innings pitched.

 On July 6, 2021, Borucki was placed on the 60-day injured list with a left forearm flexor strain.
 Borucki was activated off of the injured list on July 16.

-On September 22, 2021, he "intentionally" hit Kevin Kiermaier of the Tampa Bay Rays on a pitch that made the benches clear.
+On September 22, 2021, he intentionally hit Kevin Kiermaier of the Tampa Bay Rays on a pitch, clearing the benches.
 Borucki and pitching coach Pete Walker were ejected, and Borucki was suspended for three days.
 He appealed and his suspension was reduced to two games.